ravi-prakash1907/Problem-Solving-with-Python/notes/Module1.md

 A group of _2-nibbles_ or **8-bits** is called a _**Byte**_.
 It is represented by an upper case 'b' _(B)_.

 ### Bit-Strings or Bit-Patterns:
-A sequece of bits can be used to represent different numbers or data.
+A sequence of bits can be used to represent different numbers or data.
 To do so, we often group the different number of the bits.
-Here are few terms for the the set of bits of different length:
+Here a few terms in the the set of bits of different length:

 _2<sup>10</sup> = 1,024_